 Does laser teeth whitening damage teeth at all?
-Here’s what you should know about the
+Here’s what you should know about the procedure.

 Uses Low Heat Methods

 When you take advantage of laser teeth whitening from brands such as Zoom, low heat methods are used to avoid damaging your teeth.
 The heat is needed to accelerate the whitening process but is low enough that it doesn’t damage your teeth.
 Heat also means the solution doesn’t stay on your teeth for longer than it needs to, therefore minimizing any side effects.
 Higher levels of heat can cause some patients discomfort after the procedure.
 Fortunately, Zoom is widely used by dentists and has been shown to be a safe, effective procedure for whitening teeth.
 A professional cleaning is recommended beforehand to remove surface stains and reveal your true smile.
 This way, your dentist will be better able to whiten your teeth completely and accurately remove stains.

 Laser teeth whitening is safe because your dentist will take protective measures for your smile before and during the procedure.
 Before the bleaching solution is applied, your lips, gums, and inner oral tissues are fully protected.
 Your dentist will do this by using rubber dams over your gum tissue and retractors for your cheeks.

 Finding a dentist who’s experienced and skilled at teeth whitening can help.
 Proper protective measures and accurate application of the whitening solution can help perfect your smile.
 Keeping your teeth safe during the procedure is important to prevent any side effects from the procedure.

 The good news is that the only side effect of Zoom laser teeth whitening is mild tooth